-A new amphitheater for 100 to 200 people will be built in the main park area at the north end of the picnic area and beach loop road.
-The site was selected as it will be easily accessible from the campground.
-A walking trail will connect the amphitheater to the parking area near the beach.
-The amphitheater is intended to have minimal amplification suitable for plays and acoustic music.
+A new amphitheater for 100 to 200 people will be built in the main park area between picnic shelter 3 and 4.
+The site was chosen due to the natural layout of the land and view of the lake.
+A walking trail will connect the amphitheater to the parking area.
+The amphitheater will have electricity and provide a great spot for public programming of all sorts.